ovhlabs/knowledge-base/en/_posts/2016-06-17-marathon-api-worker-architecture.markdown

 We've chosen (for simplicity's sake) to use redis for both the broker and result backend, and deploying it as a single instance.
 As it turns out, deploying it is quite simple!

 You need to create a Marathon application using the `redis` official [Docker image](https://hub.docker.com/_/redis/).
+We'll use the custom command `redis-server --appendonly yes --protected-mode no --requirepass SECRETPASSWORD` to make sure the redis server is password protected, as it will be exposed on a public IP.
 The container must expose its TCP port 6379 to the load balancer: to do this, either set a service port (here set to 10000), or leave it empty and marathon will take care of it for you.

+Then, mount `/data` as a read-write docker volume.
+This will ensure data persistence, even after the container is redeployed.

 ![redis configuration 1/2](/kb/images/2016-06-17-marathon-api-worker-queue/redis.png)